 Deploy TheHive with Docker Compose#

-We provide several deployment profiles depending on your performance requirements on a dedicated GitHub repository, with all services configured automatically.
+Two deployment profiles for production environments are available on a dedicated GitHub repository, with all services configured automatically.

 Guide scope